 Paula T. Edgar, Esq. is CEO of PGE Consulting Group LLC, an organizational strategy firm that provides training and education solutions at the intersection of professional development and diversity, equity, and inclusion.

 Paula is also a committed civic leader.
-She is active in numerous organizations and social justice initiatives, including her role as a New York City Bar Board Member, a past President of the Metropolitan Black Bar Association (MBBA), and as a founding Board Member of The Black BigLaw Pipeline, Inc.
+She is active in numerous organizations and social justice initiatives, including her role as a New York City Bar Board Officer, a Diversity Fellow for the American Bar Association (ABA)’s Criminal Justice Section, a past President of the Metropolitan Black Bar Association (MBBA), and as a founding Board Member of The Black BigLaw Pipeline, Inc.